-61. Functions of the Electoral Commission.
+61. Functions of Electoral Commission

-(1) The Electoral Commission shall have the following functions--

-- (a) to ensure that regular, free and fair elections are held; - (b) to organise, conduct and supervise elections and referenda in accordance with this Constitution; - (c) to demarcate constituencies in accordance with the provisions of this Constitution; - (d) to ascertain, publish and declare in writing under its seal the results of the elections and referenda; - (e) to compile, maintain, revise and update the voters register;
+- 1. The Electoral Commission shall have the following functions - a. to ensure that regular, free and fair elections are held; - b. to organise, conduct and supervise elections and referenda in accordance with this Constitution; - c. to demarcate constituencies in accordance with the provisions of this Constitution;

+• Electoral districts

+• Referenda

+Scheduling of elections

+d. to ascertain, publish and declare in writing under its seal the results of the elections and referenda;
-- (f) to hear and determine election complaints arising before and during polling; - (g) to formulate and implement voter educational programmes relating to elections; and - (h) to perform such other functions as may be prescribed by Parliament by law.

-(2) The Electoral Commission shall hold presidential, general parliamentary and local government council elections within the first thirty days of the last ninety days before the expiration of the term of the President.

-(3) Except where it is impracticable to do so, the Electoral Commission shall hold presidential, general parliamentary and local government council elections on the same day.

-(4) Subject to this Constitution, the Electoral Commission shall, in accordance with the law, determine the dates for holding the elections referred to in clause (2).
+- e. to compile, maintain, revise and update the voters' register; - f. to hear and determine election complaints arising before and during polling; - g. to formulate and implement voter educational programmes relating to elections; and - h. to perform such other functions as may be prescribed by Parliament by law. - 2.
+The Electoral Commission shall hold presidential, general parliamentary and local government council elections within the first thirty days of the last one hundred and twenty two days before the expiration of the term of President, Parliament or local government council as the case may be. - 3.
+Except where it is impracticable to do so, the Electoral Commission shall hold general parliamentary and local government council elections on the same day. - 4.
+Subject to this Constitution, the Electoral Commission shall, in accordance with the law, determine the dates for holding the elections referred to in clause (2).

-62. Independence of the commission.
+62. Independence of the Commission

-Subject to the provisions of this Constitution, the commission shall be independent and shall, in the performance of its functions, not be subject to the direction or control of any person or authority.
+Subject to the provisions of this Constitution, the Commission shall be independent and shall, in the performance of its functions, not be subject to the direction or control of any person or authority.

-63. Constituencies.
+63. Constituencies

-(1) Subject to clauses (2) and (3) of this article, Uganda shall be divided into as many constituencies for the purpose of election of members of Parliament as Parliament may prescribe; and each constituency shall be represented by one member of Parliament.

-(2) When demarcating constituencies for the purposes of clause (1) of this article, the Electoral Commission shall ensure that each county, as approved by Parliament, has at least one member of Parliament; except that no constituency shall fall within more than one county.
-(3) Subject to clause (2) of this article, the boundary of a constituency shall be such that the number of inhabitants in the constituency is, as nearly as possible, equal to the population quota.

-(4) For the purposes of clause (3) of this article, the number of inhabitants of a constituency may be greater or less than the population quota in order to take account of means of communication, geographical features, density of population, area and boundaries of districts.

-(5) Subject to clause (1) of this article, the commission shall review the division of Uganda into constituencies within twelve months after the publication of results of a census of the population of Uganda and may as a result redemarcate the constituencies.

-(6) Where the boundary of a constituency established under this article is altered as a result of a review, the alteration shall come into effect upon the next dissolution of Parliament.
+- 1. Subject to clauses (2) and (3) of this article, Uganda shall be divided into as many constituencies for the purpose of election of members of Parliament as Parliament may prescribe; and each constituency shall be represented by one member of Parliament. - 2.
+When demarcating constituencies for the purposes of clause (1) of this article, the Electoral Commission shall ensure that each county, as approved by Parliament, has at least one member of Parliament; except that no constituency shall fall within more than one county. - 3.
+Subject to clause (2) of this article, the boundary of a constituency shall be such that the number of inhabitants in the constituency is, as nearly as possible, equal to the population quota. - 4.
+For the purposes of clause (3) of this article, the number of inhabitants of a constituency may be greater or less than the population quota in order to take account of means of communication, geographical features, density of population, area and boundaries of districts. - 5.
+Subject to clause (1) of this article, the Commission shall review the division of Uganda into constituencies within twelve months after the publication of results of a census of the population of Uganda and may as a result re-demarcate the constituencies. - 6.
+Where the boundary of a constituency established under this article is altered as a result of a review, the alteration shall come into effect upon the next dissolution of Parliament.

+Electoral districts

+First chamber selection

+• Census

-(7) For the purposes of this article, "population quota" means the number obtained by dividing the number of inhabitants of Uganda by the number of constituencies into which Uganda is to be divided under this article.
+7. For the purposes of this article, "population quota" means the number obtained by dividing the number of inhabitants of Uganda by the number of constituencies into which Uganda is to be divided under this article.

-64. Appeals from decisions of the commission.
+64. Appeals from decisions of Commission